 Tip: Use a serrated knife to cut your chiffon cake into slices more easily.

-How to serve the Chiffon Cake
+How to serve this cake

-The chiffon cake recipe is a delicious served as a dessert with a little whipped cream and fresh fruit, but you can also cut it into layers like a layer cake and fill it inside and cover it with icing.
+The chiffon cake recipe is delicious served as a dessert with a little whipped cream and fresh fruit, but you can also cut it into layers like a layer cake and fill it inside and cover it with icing.

 Here are some ideas for fillings and glazes: